leekelleher/umbraco-contentment/.github/README.md

 [Documentation for each of the components - with screenshots, use-cases and code examples - can be found in the /docs folder](../docs/).

-Please note, you may find other components within Contentment that have not yet been documented.
+Please note, you may find other components within Contentment that have not yet been documented.<br>
 _Let's call those "undocumented features"._